artpowell/bot-example/README.md

-# Welcome to my Node bot example for Slack
+# Welcome to my NodeJS Bot example for Slack leveraging Botkit

-This example uses the Botkit package
+This an example using the Botkit package to create a Bot for Slack written in NodeJS.

+Check out the full repo here: (https://github.com/howdyai/botkit-starter-slack) Also checkout the official Botkit documentation repo here: (https://github.com/howdyai/botkit/blob/master/docs/readme.md#developing-with-botkit)

-#### Use Botkit Studio
+#### Use Botkit Studio (NOT USED IN THIS EXAMPLE)
 [Botkit Studio](https://studio.botkit.ai/signup?code=slackglitch) is a set of tools that adds capabilities to the open source Botkit library by offering hosted GUI interfaces for script management and action trigger definition.

 While Botkit Studio is *not required* to build a bot using Botkit, we highly recommend it as your bot will be easier to manage, customize and extend.